Vehicle Code 21453 VC is the California law that defines "red light" traffic violations. This section states that drivers:

 If a person accumulates a certain number of points within a 1-,2- or 3-year period in California, the DMV can declare that person a negligent operator.
 If this is done, the DMV can suspend or even revoke that person's driving privileges.
 Either action requires a California DMV hearing.

-Motorists that violate VC 21453 do not have to attend traffic school.
+Motorists receiving a citation do not have to attend traffic school.

 Drivers, though, can voluntarily choose to do so.
 Generally, you can go to traffic school if: